ymirapp/docs/docs/reference/ymir-cli.md

 Delete a user on a database.

-::: warning Only useable with public database servers You can only use the `database:user:delete` command to delete a database user on a publicly accessible database server.
+::: warning Need to delete user on private database With a private database, the `database:user:delete` command will only delete the database user on the Ymir platform.
+You'll have to delete the user on the database yourself to remove the user completly.
 :::

 #### Arguments